NGC 4993, the shell galaxy host of GW170817: constraints on the recent galactic merger: Evolution of shell radii

-The black curves in Fig.~\ref{fig:evo} show the evolution of the radii for the first 10 shells in the gravitational potential of NGC\,4993 (stellar plus dark matter component derived in Sect.~\ref{sec:gp}).
-The leftmost curve corresponds to the shell number one which consists of stars finishing their first orbit in the host galaxy.
-The shell radius increases with time and more shells emerge.
-Each subsequent shell is formed by stars with more finished orbital periods and thus it expands slower than the previous shell at the same radius.
+The black curves in Fig.\,\ref{fig:evo} show the evolution of the radii for the first ten shells in the gravitational potential of NGC\,4993.
+Since the outermost modeled shell corresponds to the shell that was created first, shells are traditionally numbered from outside to inside.\footnote{ Here, we do not consider the so-called zeroth shell.
+This shell occurs around apocenters of the stars that were just released from the secondary galaxy and performed less than a half of one orbit in the host galaxy.
+Such a shell is very diffuse, and it is a part of the cloud of tidal debris loosened from the secondary, because these stars are not yet folded in the phase plane.
+Some authors do not even consider it to be a true shell \citep{hq88}.
+Moreover, the zeroth shell moves quickly and disappears from the system very fast.
+The appearance of the outermost observed shell in NGC\,4993 is not consistent with the zeroth shell.} The leftmost curve corresponds to the shell number one, which consists of the stars reaching apocenters of their first full orbital period in the host galaxy.
+The shell radius increases with time, and more shells emerge.
+Each subsequent shell is formed by stars that have completed more orbital periods, and thus, it expands slower than the previous shell at the same radius.
 The older the shell system is, the more shells it possesses.

-The gray regions in Fig.~\ref{fig:evo} indicate the uncertainties in the shell evolution resulting from the measurement error of the central velocity dispersion and from uncertainty of the mass-concentration relation for the NFW halo, see Sect.~\ref{sec:gp}.
-The fastest (slowest) evolution of the shell structure is for the halo with a mass of 228.9 $(162.6)\times10^{10}$\,M$_{\sun}$ and a concentration of 9.81 (7.63).
-The real uncertainties of the model are probably bigger since we do not account for uncertainties of the abundance matching.
-Moreover, the model was not constructed to account for the shell structure with the morphology observed in NGC\,4993, see Sect.~\ref{sec:dis}.
+The gray regions in Fig.\,\ref{fig:evo} indicate the combined uncertainties of the modeled shell positions.
+The shell-position uncertainties come from the uncertainties in the halo mass and concentration given by the measurement error of the central velocity dispersion and by the intrinsic scatter of the stellar-to-halo mass relation and the concentration-mass relation for the NFW halo, see Sect.\,\ref{sec:gp}.
+Note that the uncertainties in the evolution of shell radii are not independent: if the halo mass and concentration is different from the values used in calculations of the thick black lines in Fig.\,\ref{fig:evo}, all the curves would be shifted in the same direction.
+The real uncertainties of the model are probably bigger since the model was not constructed to account for the shell structure with the morphology observed in NGC\,4993 (Type\,II shells); see Sect.\,\ref{ssec:dis-type2}.